fbpx

 We gave five stars for data coverage since they cover global markets and update data every day or every week, depending on which plan you choose.
 For data quality, we would give it five stars because it provide individual booking and pricing projections, guest origin, detailed revenue breakdown, and individual property performance data.
 Furthermore, they have the best Airbnb Calculator.

-The only downside is that their pricing isn’t as cheap as other providers.
-(Updated as of Aug 2023: Their pricing is now lower, $59/starter plan) Unlike AirDNA, this STR analytics tool provides a 15-day money-back guarantee, which means if you aren’t happy with their service, you can cancel your subscription.
+Unlike AirDNA, this short-term rental analytics provides a 15-day money-back guarantee, which means if you aren’t happy with their service, you can cancel your subscription.
 Nevertheless, Airbtics customers seem to be pretty happy with the value they’re getting.

 Alongside this, you can book a free consultation call with their customer support if you want more guidance in finding the best places to invest.